-1. Objective: Preserve and enhance habitat in order to protect special biological resources.

-The conservation easement (Appendix 2) includes a list of BPVs that will be protected including the following BPV: "Habitat for fish, wildlife, and plants that are native to the area, including species protected under the California Endangered Species Act and/or the federal endangered Species Act.
+- 1. Objective: Preserve and enhance habitat in order to protect special biological resources. - The conservation easement (Appendix 2) includes a list of BPVs that will be protected including the following BPV: "Habitat for fish, wildlife, and plants that are native to the area, including species protected under the California Endangered Species Act and/or the federal Endangered Species Act.
 The term "habitat" includes vegetation along banks and shorelines that contribute to maintaining watershed health.
-The term "native" refers to plants and animals that occur naturally on the Property, and are defined as "native" by the California Department of Fish and Wildlife and its successors."

-2. Objective: Preserve open space in order to protect natural and cultural resources, viewsheds, and the low-intensity river recreation setting.
+The term "native" refers to plants and animals that occur naturally on the Property, and are defined as "native" by the California Department of Fish & Wildlife and its successors." - 2.
+Objective: Preserve open space in order to protect natural and cultural resources and the recreation setting.

-The conservation easement will conserve the scenic character of the property, including viewsheds along Chili Bar Reservoir, by ensuring that no further development will occur unless specifically authorized or permitted by the conservation easement.
-The conservation easement includes outdoor recreation as a conservation value.
+The conservation easement will conserve the scenic character of the property by ensuring that no further development will occur unless specifically authorized or permitted by the conservation easement.

-3. Objective: Develop and implement forestry practices in order to ensure appropriate fuel load and fire management.
+3. Objective: Enhance recreation management in order to provide appropriate recreation use.